LunaLycan287/StarValorMods/README.md

 ### Configuration
 - Edit `Star Valor\BepInEx\config\lunalycan287.starvalormods.dumper.cfg`
 - Set the `KeyBind` to your preferred key.
 Only lower case allowed!
 Check [possible KeyCodes](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/KeyCode.html).
+- Set `Compact` to true, if you do not want an extra line between the enum values.

 ## More Skill Points
 Adjust how many skill points you get during a normal game.